mitmplay/mitm-play/README.md

 # next run should be simple as:
 mitm-play
 ```
-routing definition also create a tags: `remove-ads` and it will be listed as an option on chrome Dev-tools tab "mitm-play"/"tags" that can be enabled/disabled.
+Routing definition above have a `remove-ads` tag, it will be shown on chrome dev-tools tab "mitm-play" child-tab "tags" as an option to enabled/disabled rules.

 ![tags](https://raw.githubusercontent.com/mitm-proxy/user-route/docs/docs/keybr.com-tags.png)
 </p>